giovannilupi/dsa/notes/Selection.md

 ### Linear selection

-The selection problem can be solved with average linear time by leveraging technique similar to the ones employed for sorting algorithms.
+The selection problem can be solved with average linear time by leveraging techniques similar to the ones employed for sorting algorithms.

 #### Quick select